 Tamron 35-100mm F/2.8 Di III VXD: The new compact portrait lens

-Tamron arrived at CP+ 2026 with a well-calculated surprise: the Tamron 35-100mm F/2.8 Di III VXD (Model A078), a constant-aperture zoom lens for Sony E-mount and Nikon Z-mount full-frame mirrorless cameras.
-Officially announced on February 19, it will be available on March 26, 2026, priced at $899 USD for Sony E-mount and $929 USD for Nikon Z-mount.
+Tamron arrived at CP+ 2026 with a well-calculated surprise: the Tamron 35-100mm F/2.8 Di III VXD (Model A078), a constant aperture lens for Sony E and Nikon Z mount mirrorless cameras.
+Officially announced on February 19, it will be available on March 26, 2026 at a price of $899 USD for Sony E and $929 USD for Nikon Z.

 The launch is no coincidence.
-It's a direct response to photographers who loved the 35-150mm F/2-2.8 but wanted something lighter, more pocketable, and easier on the budget.
-Tamron listened, and engineered a purpose-built alternative for the modern mirrorless shooter.
+It directly responds to the requests of those who loved the 35-150mm F/2-2.8 but needed something lighter, more pocketable and more affordable in price.
+Tamron listened and designed from scratch an alternative designed for the modern photographer.

-At first glance, the focal range might seem unusual.
-But when you think about which focal lengths portrait, event, and travel photographers actually use day to day, the logic becomes clear: 35mm, 50mm, 85mm, and 100mm are the four most-used focal lengths in this genre.
-The Tamron 35-100mm covers all four with a constant F/2.8 aperture in a single lens.
+At first glance it may seem like an unusual range.
+But when you think about what focal lengths portrait, event and travel photographers actually use, the logic becomes clear: 35mm, 50mm, 85mm and 100mm are the four most used focal lengths in this genre.
+The Tamron 35-100mm covers them all in a single lens, with a constant F/2.8 aperture.

-• 50mm: The classic "nifty fifty," natural field of view
+• 50mm: the classic "nifty fifty", natural vision

-• 85mm: The king of portrait focal lengths with flattering compression
+• 85mm: the king focal point for portraits with gentle compression

-Rather than trying to cover everything, Tamron chose to focus on what matters most.
-And based on early reviews from PetaPixel, Photofocus, and The Phoblographer, the result delivers on its promises.
+Instead of trying to cover everything, Tamron chose to focus on the essentials.
+And the result is a lens that, according to the first reviews from PetaPixel, Photofocus and The Phoblographer, delivers what it promises.

 Feature Value